Lucia's Blog: 2021

 "Fight the good fight of faith; take hold of the eternal life to which you were called, and you made the good confession in the presence of many witnesses."
 (I Timothy 6:12)

-Although we Christians face all sorts of conflicts, trials, sufferings, and sorrows in our lives, we have hope.
+Although Christians face all sorts of conflicts, trials, sufferings, and sorrows, we have hope.
 Paul reminds us of this in 2 Timothy 4:7.

 "I have fought the good fight, I have finished the race, I have kept the faith."

 Christ is our ultimate source of victory.
-He will be with us through this life, and He will be with us as we leave this life to stand before the Supreme Judge of all.
+He will be with us through this life and as we leave this life to stand before the Supreme Judge of all.
 As he wrote of our spiritual battle, Paul always looked toward that victory.

 "But thanks be to God, who gives us the victory through our Lord Jesus Christ."
 (I Corinthians 15:57)